66.3 F

 Pangiam Travel and Security Technology Company to Establish Headquarters in Virginia, Creating 201 New Jobs

-to invest $3.1 million in facility
+to invest $3.1 million in County facility

 RICHMOND, VA — Governor Glenn Youngkin today announced that Pangiam, an emerging technology company streamlining the travel and security industries, will invest $3.1 million to establish its global headquarters at 7950 Jones Branch Drive in Fairfax County.
-The company is a leading provider of facial recognition technology, cloud-based applications, and data-driven digital identity solutions to customers across the global transportation and security sectors.
+The company is a leading provider of facial recognition technology, cloud-based applications, and data-driven digital identity solutions to customers across the global and security sectors.
 With this new operation, which includes the addition of 20,000 square feet, Pangiam can tap into this dynamic local workforce to meet growing domestic and international demand.
 The project will create 201 new over the next three years.

-“When innovative companies like Pangiam establish their headquarters in the Commonwealth, it strengthens our position as a leader in the technology sector and reinforces ‘s reputation as an epicenter with the security industry,” said “Pangiam will benefit from Fairfax County’s proximity to its target customers and an outstanding tech workforce that makes this region one of the most desirable locations for IT businesses worldwide.”
+“When innovative companies like Pangiam establish their headquarters in the Commonwealth, it strengthens our position as a leader in the technology sector and reinforces Northern ‘s reputation as an epicenter with the security industry,” said Youngkin.
+“Pangiam will benefit from Fairfax County’s proximity to its target customers and an outstanding tech workforce that makes this region one of the most desirable locations for IT businesses worldwide.”

 “Pangiam’s decision to officially join Virginia’s corporate roster is another boost for the Commonwealth’s thriving technology industry, which boasts the highest concentration of its workers in the United States,” said Secretary of Commerce and Trade Caren Merrick.
 “We thank the company for developing critical security software that helps keep our nation safe and for creating 201 new jobs in Fairfax County.”